 - Psoriasis and eczema

-As more medical studies are done in regard to the extent of this cannabinoid’s therapeutic capabilities, it is only natural that more and more people will start using CBD oil as a form of daily therapy.
+As more medical studies emerge in regard to the extent of this cannabinoid’s therapeutic capabilities, it is only natural that more and more people will start using CBD oil as a form of daily therapy.

 How to Obtain CBD Oil in Colorado

-As we have said, Colorado allows for the recreational use of marijuana and has some pretty flexible legalities when compared to other states in the US.
+Colorado allows for the recreational use of marijuana and has some pretty flexible legalities compared to other states in the US.
 With that in mind, you might assume it would be easy to walk into a dispensary and buy CBD oil in Colorado.

 In reality, however, that’s not exactly the case as many of the “best sellers” still tend to be high-THC products that produce intense psychoactive effects.
-If you’re looking for truly top-notch, non-psychoactive therapeutic CBD, there are really only a handful of dispensaries across the state that are known to consistently stock medical-quality products.
+If you’re looking for top-notch, non-psychoactive therapeutic CBD, there are only a handful of dispensaries across the state that consistently stock medical-quality products.

-Here is a list of ten of the most popular dispensaries if you are looking to buy CBD oil in Colorado (though we recommend calling beforehand to see what exactly they’ve got in stock, as most menu items will fluctuate due to what’s available on the market).
+Here is a list of ten of the most popular dispensaries if you are looking to buy CBD oil in Colorado.
+We recommend calling beforehand to see what exactly they’ve got in stock.

 80 South Pennsylvania Street